Bobby and the Midnites: History of the band

 The Midnites did not play live again until the following year.
 Brent Mydland and Matthew Kelly had left the lineup, and Dave Garland had joined.
 Garland sang and played keyboards and saxophone.
 Starting in January 1982, this group toured extensively when the Grateful Dead were not on the road.
 A 60-minute concert video of this Midnites lineup was released on VHS in 1991.

 On November 27, 1982, Bobby and the Midnites performed in Montego Bay at the Jamaica World Music Festival.
 They were one of many acts, including the Grateful Dead, the Clash, the B-52's, the English Beat, Ziggy Marley and the Melody Makers, Toots & the Maytals, Peter Tosh, and Aretha Franklin.
 The Midnites' set occurred after midnight of November 26, in the early hours of November 27.
 They played songs such as "Man Smart, Woman Smarter", "Heaven Help The Fool", "Thunder and Lighting", and "Book of Rules".
 Billy Cobham was given an introduction by the festival MC, and took an extended drum solo leading into "Josephine".

 In March 1983, the band had its final change of personnel, when Kenny Gradney, formerly of Little Feat, replaced Johnson on bass.
 The band continued touring, playing many live dates, and in 1984 released a second studio album.
 The last Bobby and the Midnites concert was at the Rio, in Valley Stream, New York, on September 30, 1984.

-After Bobby and the Midnites, Bob Weir's next non-Grateful Dead musical appearances were with Kingfish, sitting in on a number of concerts in 1984 and again in 1986.
-Weir also played several solo acoustic shows in 1985.